neowinx/vadoma/README.md

 - **elastic.url** : The url of your elasticsearch endpoint to use for the import (must include the index and type)
 - **elastic.username** : The username of your elasticsearch for authentication
 - **elastic.password** : The password of your elasticsearch for authentication
+- **stash.field** : Used for the `stash` mode.
+The Datetime field used to check for new items in the list
+- **stash.timeout** : Used for the `stash` mode.
+The time used for the interval to check for new items in the list

 ## FAQ